 An Overview of Internet Use in the Middle East:

-- The Arabic online usage still dominates the access to the internet with a rate of 78% in 2017, compared with English (28%).
-Using internet in English increases gradually with education.
+The Arabic online usage still dominates access to the internet at a rate of 78% in 2017, compared with English (28%).
+Using the internet in English increases gradually with education.

 What Internet Users in the Middle East Do Online?